michaelbuller/buildmotion/libs/rules-engine/README.md

 + Use a single ValidationContext to add rules, execute rules, and evaluate the rule results.
 + Use a consistent pattern and mechanism to implement your business rules and data validation.

-# Getting Started :: New Angular 2 Application
+# Getting Started :: New Angular Application

-1. Create a new Angular 2 project using the Angular CLI
+1. Create a new Angular project using the Angular CLI
 2. Use NPM to install the package: `npm install --save @buildmotion/rules-engine`
 3. Run npm install.
 This will retrieve the package and add it to the node_modules folder.
 Any dependencies used by the package will also be downloaded and installed.

-## Getting Started :: Using the Angular-Rules-Engine
+## Getting Started :: Using the Rules-Engine
-There are only (4) steps to use the angular-rules-engine.
+There are only (4) steps to use the rules-engine.

 1. Initialize a new `ValidationContext`.
 2. Add rules to the context.